 Open the Google Assistant app and press the icon in the upper right corner.

-Scroll down to the Services section and select Routines.
+Scroll down and select Routines.

 Select the "Plus" sign in the bottom left corner to create a new routine.
 Or, select one of Google's pre-made routines.